 The Effect of Information Structure per se.
 The informative prior in the Baseline treatment conveys an equivalent amount of information as the first signal in the Sequential HL treatment.
-The accuracy of the second signal is the same in both treatments, as is the sequencing of information.
-Thus, the difference between the two comes exclusively from the way information is communicated-the information structure.
+The second signal's accuracy and the sequencing of information is the same in both treatments.
+The difference between the two comes exclusively from the way information is communicated-information structure.
 We evaluate this comparison in two steps.
 First, we compare beliefs elicited after the first signal in the Sequential HL treatment with the induced prior in the Baseline treatment.
 While these are predicted to be identical theoretically, their empirical equivalence needs to be established.
 Our data directly speaks to this equivalence.
 Barring implementation errors, we find that participants correctly update their beliefs when faced with an uninformative prior and one signal only (see Figure 5 and the discussion in Section 4.2).